ronnieholm/FSharp-onion-architecture-sample/docs/ADRS/ADR004-when-to-persist-store-changes.md

-# ADR004: When to save changes to the store
+# ADR004: When to persist changes to the store

 Status: Accepted and active.